hashicorp/terraform/website/source/docs/provisioners/connection.html.markdown

 **The following arguments are supported by all connection types:**

 * `type` - The connection type that should be used.
-Valid types are "ssh" and "winrm" This defaults to "ssh".
+Valid types are "ssh", "winrm" and "docker" This defaults to "ssh".

-* `user` - The user that we should use for the connection.
-Defaults to "root" when using type "ssh" and defaults to "Administrator" when using type "winrm".

-* `password` - The password we should use for the connection.
-In some cases this is provided by the provider.

 * `host` - The address of the resource to connect to.
 This is provided by the provider.

-* `port` - The port to connect to.
-Defaults to 22 when using type "ssh" and defaults to 5985 when using type "winrm".

 * `timeout` - The timeout to wait for the connection to become available.
 This defaults to 5 minutes.
 Should be provided as a string like "30s" or "5m".